alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>` and then built `Maybe<T>` for optional pipelines.

-The `Result` monad sequences and composes computations that could fail.
-In practice, you return either `Result.Ok(value)` or `Result.Fail(error)`, and then you compose them with `Bind` by short-circuiting on the first failure until you handle it.
-Use it when you want failures (and their reasons) to be explicit in the type.
-If you need to return multiple errors, e.g., validating a form, or there are multiple statuses that don't fit neatly into success/failure, then the `Result` monad might not be a good fit.
-We'll go into some other monads that might be more appropriate for that later in the series.
+The Result monad lets you sequence and compose computations that can fail.
+Your methods return either Result.Ok(value) or Result.Fail(error), and you compose them with Bind by short-circuiting on the first failure.
+Use it when you want the possibility of failure—and the error value—to be explicit in the return type.
+If you need to accumulate multiple errors (for example, form validation) or you have more than two meaningful outcomes, a Result is not a great fit.
+You _can_ model “many errors” as Result<T, List<TError>>, but you then have to define the aggregation rules yourself.

-This post applies the same pattern to failures with `Result<TSuccess, TError>`: like `Maybe`, but with an error value; by convention, keep results unwrapped until the boundary and handle them with `Match` once, which keeps the happy path linear.[^checked-exceptions]
+This post uses Result<TSuccess, TError> to model failure with an error value.
+You can think of it as Maybe<T>, except the “no value” case carries why it’s missing.
+Keep results unwrapped until the boundary, then handle them with Match once to keep the happy path linear.[^checked-exceptions]

-If you're coming from FP, this is essentially a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.
+If you're coming from FP, this is _essentially_ a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.

 This post is a lot shorter than part 1, since most of the groundwork was laid in part 1.